Creole mutiny: Arrival in Nassau

-The British authorities determined that the people who'd been enslaved had not committed any breach of British or maritime law.
+The British authorities determined that the people who had been enslaved had not committed any breach of British or maritime law.
 As under British law they were free men, they were considered to have the right to use force to escape the detention of illegal enslavement.
 The Admiralty Court in Nassau held a special session in April to consider a charge of piracy against the men implicated in the mutiny.
 Ruling that their action was not piracy, the Court ordered the 17 men (two had died in the interim) to be released on April 16, 1842.
 As a total of 128 people who had been held as slaves gained their freedom, the case has been described as the "most successful slave revolt in US history".

 The Creole had departed months before for the United States, reaching its original destination of New Orleans on December 2, 1841.
 Five people were still aboard, outraging planters and politicians who learned that the remaining people had been freed from slavery by the British authorities.
 The case attracted national attention in the United States and provoked a diplomatic controversy.
 In Boston in 1842, abolitionist William E. Channing published a pamphlet, "The Duty of the Free States or Remarks Suggested by the Case of the 'Creole'", to refute claims by Southern politicians that the human property of American slave owners should be protected in foreign ports.
 The issue was also under discussion due to negotiations over the Webster-Ashburton Treaty, which was ratified with the United Kingdom that year.
 Less than a year later, the Creole was wrecked in a violent storm while in harbor at Funchal, Madeira.